 The workout uses only 7 major bodyweight exercises to build strength.
 Resistance is increased by changing the variant used, forcing your body to adapt.

 The main goal is improving on the 7 main exercises by doing harder and harder versions.
 The consequence is losing fat, “toning up” (by nature of bodyweight progressions), becoming functionally strong, increasing balance & stability, and creating a more durable body that can withstand falling, climbing, jumping, and lifting.

 The Progressive Bodyweight Workout consists of 2 primary workouts:

 Work out 3 times a week, with at least a day of rest between primary workouts.
 Rest is extremely important.
 You train to tell your body, “Time to get stronger.”
-When you rest, your body responds by rebuilding your muscle.
-Your muscle is built whilst resting, not while working out.
+When you rest, your body responds by rebuilding your muscle, tendon, ligaments, heart, blood veseels… Your body is built while resting, not while working out.